 The advantages of a limited liability to its members in the case of debts of the company or lawsuit especially personal injury lawsuits such as premises liability and slip and fall far outweigh the costs involved.

-For more business law articles, go here.
+For more business law articles and information about the Rhode Island Secretary of State, go here.

 “Choose a Business Name.
 There are 3 rules that your LLC name needs to follow: (1) it must be different from an existing LLC in your state, (2) it must indicate that it’s an LLC (such as “LLC” or Limited Company”) and (3) it must not include words restricted by your state (such as “bank” and “insurance”).
 Your business name is automatically registered with your state when you register your business, so you do not have to go through a separate process.
 Read more here about choosing a business name.” https://www.sba.gov/content/limited-liability-company-llc